-What to do if you injure your knee?
+What to do if you Injure your Knee?

-First thing first is to stop, asses the pain and either ask a fellow skier to call ski patrol for you or slowly and carefully make your way down the mountain – only if your legs can bear the weight and pain.
+The first thing first is to stop, asses the pain and either ask a fellow skier to call ski patrol for you or slowly and carefully make your way down the mountain - only if your legs can bear the weight and pain.

-If you’re alone, move to the side of the slope and put your skis into an ‘X’ shape which will signal to passing ski patrol that you need assistance and also mark your spot clearly for passing skiers to avoid hitting you.
+If you're alone, move to the side of the slope and put your skis into an 'X' shape which will signal to pass ski patrol that you need assistance and also mark your spot clearly for passing skiers to avoid hitting you.